ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 SpotFIT peak coordinates
 ------------------------

+Features that are computed during the gaussian fit procedure.

 * **x-coordinate of the gaussian peak**: column name ``x_fit``.
 * **y-coordinate of the gaussian peak**: column name ``y_fit``.
 * **z-coordinate of the gaussian peak**: column name ``z_fit``.